 Easy Examples of Oxymorons

 - Act naturally (Acting means you're not being natural.)

 - Non-working mother (Being a mother involves a lot of work.)

 - Fresh raisins (Raisins are dried-out grapes.)

 More Examples of OxymoronsOften, it is debatable whether the contradictory terms in an oxymoron are truly contradictory.
 Often, they are not.
 Here are some well-known oxymorons that have only partially contradictory terms.

 - dull shine

 - plastic glasses

 - Four-ounce pound cake

-- Non-prosaic prose (Prosaic is the adjective of prose, which is normal text as opposed to poetry and verse.
-Non-prosaic prose looks like an oxymoron, but it isn't because prosaic can also mean ordinary, everyday or boring.
+- Non-prosaic prose ("Prosaic" is the adjective of prose, which is normal text as opposed to poetry and verse.
+The term "non-prosaic prose" looks like an oxymoron, but it isn't because "prosaic" can also mean ordinary, everyday, or boring.
 So, they're just two interesting words that translate, literally, as interesting words.)